Important notice to all authors

 - Materials and Methods (selection of study subjects or experimental animals, observational and analytical methods)

 - Results (provide specific data with their statistical significance, when it is available)

 - Conclusion (must be succinct whilst emphasizing new and important aspects of the study)

-Abstracts of manuscripts of other categories should be unstructured.
-Avoid symbols and abbreviations in the abstract.
-Provide a minimum of two (2) and a maximum of five (5) keywords or short phrases that will assist in cross-indexing the article using appropriate terms from MeSH.
+Provide a minimum of three (3) and a maximum of five (5) keywords or short phrases that will assist in cross-indexing the article using appropriate terms from MeSH.

 State briefly the purpose, rationale for the study or observation.
 Avoid a review of the subject by confining to only relevant information and references.
 Do not include data or conclusions from the work being cited.

 A precise description of the selection of your observational or experimental subjects (patients or laboratory animals, including controls) must be presented.
 State the methods, apparatus (including manufacturer’s name and address in parenthesis), and procedures in sufficient detail to allow others to reproduce the method.
 In the case(s) of established methods or techniques, give references.
 References for methods that have been published but are not well-known must also be provided.
 For new or substantially adapted methods, describe and give reasons for using them and critically evaluate their limitations.
 All chemicals and drugs used must be identified correctly, including their generic names, the name of the manufacturer, city and country in parenthesis.
 The dosage should be mentioned accurately including the route of administration.
 The International System of Units (SI) should be used and Footnotes avoided.